Credit issues with divorce

 - Be sure there is a detailed accounting of all account numbers, debt amounts, and the person responsible for credit card and debt in the divorce decree.

 - Don’t leave the marriage with open credit lines.
-If you applied jointly for that line, each of you remains liable, even for debts contracted after you divorce.
+If you both applied for that line, each of you remains liable, even for debts contracted after you divorce.
 To stop any liability for future debts, close accounts.
 To close an account, call the bank, follow up with a letter and keep a copy of the letter.
 When you cancel a card, the lender can hold you liable for any debt on it already.

 Upon your divorce settlement, you and your ex-spouse might consider obtaining individual consolidation loans to cover your share of the joint bills.
 Pay off the joint bills with your individual loans and close all joint accounts.
 This helps ensure you’ll be responsible only for those bills you agreed to pay.
 It also will help you establish or reestablish credit in your own name.